Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 5. Know it doesn’t have to be an email

-Johnson noted that while email is the primary medium for sending a thank you note to a hiring manager or recruiter, it doesn’t have to be the only format you use.
-“It’s OK to use the platform where they found you.
-So if they reached out to you on LinkedIn, it is perfectly fine for you to message them back on LinkedIn to say thank you after an interview.”
+Johnson notes that while email is the primary medium for sending a thank-you note, it doesn’t have to be the only format you use.
+“It’s OK to use the platform where they found you,” she says.
+“If they reached out to you on LinkedIn, it is perfectly fine for you to message them back on LinkedIn to say thank you after an interview.”

 Another way to go the extra mile—especially if your interviewer is more traditional or you have a feeling they’d appreciate a handwritten note—is to drop a card in the mailbox as well.
 To connect the two, you can simply add a line to your email like:

 P.S.
-Just because I’m an appreciator of handwritten thank you notes myself, you should be receiving a letter in the mail/I dropped a letter off at the front desk as well!
+Just because I’m an appreciator of handwritten thank-you notes, you should be receiving a letter in the mail/I dropped a letter off at the front desk as well!

 (And yes, even if you send a snail mail note, you’ll still want to send the email thank you to cover your bases—just in case your interviewer doesn’t get the letter right away.)

-So, what does this template look like in practice?
-Here are some example thank you notes you can use to build your own perfect email.
+So, what do all these tips look like in practice?
+Here are some example thank-you notes you can use to build your own perfect email:

 This one’s concise and to the point—perfect if you’re looking to quickly follow up after a phone interview or it’s an early-round discussion.